Strong winds and stormy weather

 When storms occur we are not permitted to run trains again until the route is cleared and passes inspection by Network Rail

 Whenever the Met Office forecasts adverse weather, be sure to check before you travel.
-Up-to-date information about our services is available on our live information page, National Rail Enquiries our Southeastern app and Twitter @Se_Railway.
+Up-to-date information about our services is available on our live information page, our Southeastern app and Twitter @Se_Railway.
 Find out how we prepare for other weather such as ice and snow.